Prenatal Massage in Peterborough

 If sleep is elusive, your low back feels tight, or your hips and feet are protesting every step, prenatal massage can help you feel like yourself again.

-Below is a clear guide to prenatal massage in Peterborough: when it helps, how we keep it safe, and what to expect with our registered massage therapists at Flow Spa.
+If you're looking for prenatal massage in Peterborough, here's what to know: when it helps, how we keep it safe across each trimester, and what to expect from our registered massage therapists at Flow Spa.

 When Prenatal Massage Helps